sambitr/Coding-Challenges/TimeZone/README.md

 ## Step 4
 As I am building it on a script basis and not a GUI basis, this section is not possible

+## Step 5
+pytz module has inbuild capability to switch over the day light savings related changes.